 The risks of an epidural injection are similar to any other injection.
 People who have no infections or bleeding problems are at extremely low risk of these problems being caused by an epidural.
 Damage to nerves is extremely rare and is related to bleeding in almost all cases.
 In less than one in 100 cases, the epidural needle enters the sac containing the spinal fluid.
 If this occurs you may experience a headache starting 24 hours after the procedure.
 This is not dangerous, but can be uncomfortable.
 Your doctor would tell you if this happened during the procedure, so you need not worry about it unless advised.

 Pain relief from an epidural steroid injection can be long lasting.
 However, some people receive only a brief period of relief, or no relief at all.
 A nurse from our clinic will contact you within two weeks to determine the results of your injection.
 Not uncommonly, up to three injections are provided in a series to maximize the effects.
 Sometimes a different approach at treating the affected nerve is used if the first approach is not successful.

-Things to call the Anesthesiology Pain Clinic about after the injection:
+Things to call the Interventional Pain Clinic about after the injection:

 - Any new pain or weakness in your back, legs or arms that begin after you get home.

 - Fever (above 101 degrees) or severe headache.

 - New difficulty with bowel or bladder control